 Flat irons typically feature different ways to select and maintain your desired temperature — and some methods are easier to read than others.
 Our experts agreed that flat irons should equip a button or knob that easily displays the temperature you’re using.
 Harvey recommended flat irons with a digital display, which indicate the exact temperature the irn reaches and any fluctuations.

 Do flat irons damage hair?

-Foster said that flat irons do not damage hair.
-However, improper use, like utilizing a temperature too high for your hair type, can "run the risk of damage."
-Bertin agreed, adding that heat damage is "irreparable and has to be grown out."
-That means it's safest to start with a lower temperature and increase if necessary.
-He said the cuticle, or outer layer of a hair strand, can "very easily" become damaged by heat over 356 degrees Fahrenheit or 180 degrees Celsius, "if care isn't taken to do quick passes on a low or medium temperature with a flat iron."
-Damaging that cuticle layer will make your hair more porous, which means it will struggle to hold on to moisture, explained Bertin.
-When heat is applied to hair, he noted, its moisture content begins evaporating, which causes dryness and breakage.
+Bertin noted heat damage is "irreparable and has to be grown out," which means it's safest to start with a lower temperature and increase if necessary.
+The cuticle — the outer layer of a hair strand — can "very easily" become damaged by heat over 356 degrees Fahrenheit or 180 degrees Celsius.
+Damaging that cuticle layer will make your hair more porous, which means it will struggle to hold on to moisture, causing dryness and breakage.

 Determining the safest heat setting depends on your hair type and texture, according to Foster.
 “Thick hair can use a higher setting while thin hair should use a lower heat setting,” she explained.
 Experts emphasized that you should always use a flat iron in quick passes on low or medium temperature and you should always use some kind of heat protectant when using any hot tool.

 Although hair straighteners are safe to use when used properly, the hair stylists we consulted advised against using flat irons — or any hot tool — every day.